hueeylow/python/classification_python.md

 The chart shows a clear association between family history and hypertension risk.
 Among individuals without a family history of hypertension, most do not have hypertension (620 non-hypertension vs 380 hypertension).
 In contrast, individuals with a family history show a higher prevalence of hypertension, with 652 hypertension cases compared to 333 non-hypertension cases.
 This indicates that having a family history of hypertension is associated with a significantly increased likelihood of developing hypertension and suggests that family history is an important risk factor in this dataset. <br><br>
 <b>Hypertension Risk Prediction with Logistic Regression</b>
 <br><br>
 Building on earlier observation, I shall use logistic regression to further analyse and predict the risk of hypertension based on relevant factors.
-First, identify key features, including family history and other patient attributes, and then define hypertension as the target variable. <br> <br>
+First, identify key features (x), including family history and other patient attributes, and then define hypertension as the target variable (y). <br> <br>
 <b>Identify Features and Target Variable</b><br>